The General Data Protection Regulations (GDPR) became enforceable on May 25 and there is still a lot of confusion surrounding this legislation.

 Your HR department is obligated to inform all EU citizens about their personal data file.
 Your company must also have a process for receiving data subject requests and for dealing with these.

 Employee consent has changed under GDPR.
-Regulations state that consent must be “freely give, specific, informed and unambiguous.”
+Regulations state that consent must be “freely given, specific, informed and unambiguous.”
 The GDPR clearly states that entering an employee contract must not hinge on employee consent to personal data processing.

 GDPR regulations state: “If for any reason you cannot offer people a genuine choice over how you use their data, consent will not be an appropriate basis for processing.
 This may be the case if, for example, you are in a position of power over the individual – for example if you are a public authority or an employer processing employee data.”